-On the one hand, the positive results of the analysis reflect the frequent changes and experimentation in the companies studied, reflecting the dynamically changing environment.
-But, on the other hand, the positive influence of the researcher-type strategy on the level of detail in environmental management accounting suggests that companies are striving to keep the impact of innovations on the natural environment under control at all times, going further and trying to implement change and continuous renewal/renewal sustainably.
+On the one hand, the results of the analysis also reflect that frequent changes and experimentation are a characteristic of the companies under study, reflecting the dynamically changing environmental factors.
+The fact that the researcher type strategy showed a positive correlation with the level of detail of environmental management accounting suggests that companies strive to keep the impact of innovations on the natural environment under control at all times, going further, and trying to implement change and continuous renewal/renewal in a sustainable way.
 Ultimately, I believe that this is evidence of the importance that companies implementing environmental innovations attach to the accounting treatment of environmental information and, consequently, to the detail of the environmental management accounting system.